Rules

 Article 5 – Suspension of Voting Rights

-5.01 Members’ voting rights will be suspended if the member does not fully discharge financial obligations to the ICA set out in the terms and conditions of the ICA Articles of Association and Bylaws.
+5.01 Members’ voting rights will be suspended if the member does not fully discharge financial obligations to the ICA set out in the terms and conditions of the ICA Articles of Association.

 Article 6 – Termination and Withdrawal from Membership

-• The member decides to withdraw its membership under the terms and conditions of Article 6.0 below; or
+- the member decides to withdraw its membership under the terms and conditions of Article 6.02 below; or

 6.02 A member of the CHI that decides to withdraw from membership should communicate its decision by writing to CHI Executive Committee and or the Secretary-General with a copy to the ICA central office.
 Cessation of membership is immediate on the date of such communication.

-6.03 The CHI Executive Committee shall evaluate the conformity of the requirements of membership according to the Rules of CHI and may request the ICA Board to expel a member on the grounds of non-compliance to the present Rules or the ICA Rules and By-Laws of ICA.
+6.03 The CHI Executive Committee shall evaluate the conformity of the requirements of membership according to the Articles of CHI and may request the ICA Board to expel a member on the grounds of non-compliance to the present Articles of Association of ICA.

 Article 7 – Authorities

-7.01 The permanent authorities of CHI comprise: the Plenary, the Board, the Executive Committee and the Election Committee.
+7.01 The permanent authorities of CHI comprise: the Assembly, the Board, the Executive Committee and the Election Committee.

-8.01 The Plenary will comprise all Members of CHI.
+8.01 The Assembly will comprise all Members of CHI.

-8.03 Unless the Board decides otherwise, all Members and Associates may send additional, non-voting delegates to Plenary meetings.
+8.03 Unless the Board decides otherwise, all Members and Associates may send additional, non-voting delegates to Assembly meetings.

 Article 9 – Board of Directors

-9.02 Directors will normally serve for four (4) years, beginning at the close of the Plenary meeting at which they are elected and ending at the close of the Plenary meeting four (4) years later.
+9.02 Directors will normally serve for four (4) years, indefinitely renewable, beginning at the close of the Assembly meeting at which they are elected and ending at the close of the Assembly meeting four (4) years later.
 Every effort will be made to preserve the continuity of the Board through a balanced rotation of director term expirations.
 In order to ensure that no more than seven (7) of the directors’ terms expire at each Plenary, the Board may determine from time to time that one or more directors will be elected for two (2) year terms.
 The terms for the President, Vice President and Treasurer will always be Four (4) year terms except as provided for under Article 10.05 below.
-Directors can be re-elected three (3) times, with a maximum of 12 years in a row.
-After a stay, the representative can be elected again as director.

-9.03 (a) If a director resigns before the end of their term, an election will be held at the next Plenary meeting to fill the resulting vacancy.
-The director then elected will serve for the balance of the vacating board member’s term.
+(a) If a Director resigns before the end of their term, an election will be held at the next Assembly meeting to fill the resulting vacancy.
+The Director then elected will serve for the balance of the vacating board member’s term.

-(b) If the vacancy arises between Plenary meetings, the Executive Committee may appoint a director to fill the vacancy.
-The person so appointed will serve until the next meeting of the Plenary, at which time an election will be held to fill the position for the balance of the original term.
+(b) If the vacancy arises between Assembly meetings, the Executive Committee may appoint a Director to fill the vacancy.
+The person so appointed will serve until the next meeting of the Assembly, at which time an election will be held to fill the position for the balance of the original term.

 9.06 If a director of the Board is unable to attend a meeting of the Board, a substitute from the same organisation may attend in their place but will not have the right to vote.